wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 there is no logical partial ordering between them as they can never conflict with each other via data items that are written by multiple transactions.
 Serial validation and write phases, however, impose a global total ordering among all transactions.
 The global total ordering avoids write-write conflicts because writes are always serialized.
 Read-write conflicts are detected using the same total ordering.
+For a validating transaction, all other transactions are either in their read phase (including waiting for the critical section), which cannot affect the consistency of its reads, or have already completed write phase and committed as only one transaction can be in the critical section.
+In this case, determining the set of transactions to validate against is trivial, because only currently completed transactions could possibly affect the consistency of reads.